vijaybalebail/In-memory-workshop/In_memory/Enable_load/setup-inmem.md

     <copy>sqlplus / as sysdba
     show pdbs </copy>
     ````
-    You will observe that you are connect to CDB (Container Database) with one PDB (pluggable Database) preinstalled.
+    You will observe that you are connect to the CDB (Container Database) with one PDB (pluggable Database) preinstalled.

 3. Next, note the memory settings and enable In-Memory.